American fugitive who faked death can be extradited to Utah to face rape charge, UK judge says

 In a video link from jail, the man known in the U.K. courts as Rossi was doubled over and claimed to be sick.
 He did not answer when asked if he was Rossi.

-The judge said he had appeared voluntarily, but in an outburst, the man, said guards used physical force to put him before the camera and he called the sheriff “a disgrace to justice."
+The judge said he had appeared voluntarily, but in an outburst, the man, said guards used physical force to put him before the camera and he called the judge “a disgrace to justice."

 The prosecutor has said the inmate did not suffer from any condition that would prevent his extradition.